phoe/safe-read/README.md

 # SECURE-READ
-The goal of this project is to create a reader that is able to read input from untrusted sources, such as internet sockets.
+The goal of this project is to create a wrapper around standard Lisp reader to make it able to read input from untrusted sources, such as internet sockets.

 Example usage - creating a client-server communication protocol that is based on S-expressions.
 Using bare READ on both server and client allows the malicious client/server to execute any code on any other networked clients/servers.